Somalis, Shelbyville and Severe Culture Shock

 As for the school system, they have had to deal with various culture clashes.
 Apparently, the Somalis have difficulties with women in supervisory roles and nearly half of the principals in our schools are female.
 It has been reported to us that the refugees have no respect for these educators.
 Also, the Somalis have “unrealistic expectations" of what the school system provides.
 Apparently, someone had told the refugees that the schools furnish free child care and when the Somalis learned that wasn’t the case, they become very aggressive and demanding, insisting that the school system provide it.

 What has caused many of these problems is the apparent total lack of communication between the locals and the refugee community.
 As I said before, to our knowledge, there have been no official contacts between city or county government and the Somalis.
 This lack of interaction has resulted in the Somalis isolating themselves and being further alienated from their neighbors.
 The groups that helped them get resettled in this country are nowhere to be found.
-Had the Somalis stayed in Nashville, this might be otherwise, but there has been no evidence of their assistance here.
+Had the Somalis stayed in

 One prime example of this lack of interaction occurred a few weeks before we published the series.
 An official with the county’s emergency management agency called me asking how to get in touch with the Muslim Imam.
 They were undertaking avian flu preparedness and part of the plan involved coordination with faith based institutions.
 However, the authorities had no official contact within the Muslim community, not even a phone number or an outside person to contact on their behalf.
 He wasn’t sure exactly where the mosque was located either.